caravagnalab/rRACES/README.md

 ### Installation

-You can install the released version of `rRACES` with:
+You can install the released version of `rRACES` by using `devtools` package with:

 ``` r
 # install.packages("devtools")
 devtools::install_github("caravagnalab/rRACES")
 ```

-of you can compile the package locally with:
+or clone the repository, build `rRACES` package, and install it:

 ``` shell
 git clone https://github.com/caravagnalab/rRACES.git